 Guidelines for Amphibian & Reptile Conservation During Road Building & Management Activities in British Columbia

-The provincial government has produced a set of guidelines for reducing the impacts of roads on amphibians and reptiles in British Columbia.
+The provincial government has produced a set of guidelines at their website for reducing the impacts of roads on amphibians and reptiles in British Columbia.
 It's a resource for environmental consultants and various levels of government, industry and private landowners who build, manage and maintain roads in our province.
 It is a "living document" that will be updated as new information becomes available.
 We're happy that some of our work was included in the current version and we're onside to share more as we explore ways to improve passage for frogs and salamanders under Highway 4 on the west coast of Vancouver Island.

 Thursday, August 6, 2020